 Our TEACH values—Teamwork, Energy, Accountability, Community and Heart—shape how we work together to fulfill our promise to our students, our members and each other.

 Adtalem’s voluntary Student Commitments build upon our strong foundation of existing practices to benefit, inform and support students at all of our Title IV institutions.
-Because we are committed to continuous improvement and accountability, we review and refresh our Commitments annually, and an independent third party measures our results for a public report.
-Details about Student Commitments can be found here.
+Because we are committed to continuous improvement and accountability, we will review our Commitments periodically, and will update and improve our practices and student protections as needed.

 As part of the Student Commitments, Adtalem is dedicated to the responsible marketing of its products and services, as well as transparency and accuracy in all of its advertising messages and promotional communications.
 All content developed for use in the United States is governed by the Adtalem Marketing Communications Policy.

 To help potential students make more informed decisions about their education options, the U.S. Department of Education has set forth disclosure guidelines.
 Adtalem’s Title IV institutions are proud to be an industry leader in this effort and are committed to providing transparency for our applicants on the key outcomes for our students, including graduate rates and earnings.
-Student consumer information is available at the following links:
+See our Sustainability Report for key student performance indicators we use to measure program competitiveness.

 In addition to valuing our diverse colleague, member and student base, our Supplier Diversity Policy recognizes the benefit of creating an equal opportunity for all suppliers and our commitment to diversity and nondiscrimination in our business operations.
 We have multi-year goals in place for total spending with diverse suppliers and are actively tracking those expenditures.
 Our supplier policies can be viewed here.